 - With a dinner fork, break up the shortening.
-Tilt bowl and beat quickly with the fork, until the mixture looks like whipped cream (this will take about 5 minutes).
-Some water will splash out of the bowl as you beat - that's okay.
+Tilt the bowl and beat the mixture quickly with the fork, until the mixture looks like whipped cream.
+This will take about 5 minutes.
+Some water will splash out of the bowl as you beat the mixture together, but that is okay.

-- Pour flour and salt over shortening mixture and beat well with the fork, forming a dough that cleans the bowl.
+- Once well combined, pour the flour and salt over shortening mixture and beat well with the fork, forming a dough that cleans any remaining scraps from the bowl.

 - Divide the pie crust dough into two parts and roll out between two sheets of waxed paper.

-- To bake a single pie crust to be filled with an unbaked filling (called blind baking), line the pie crust with foil and pie weights (or dried beans), OR prick it with a fork (this is called docking).
+- To bake a single pie crust to be filled with an unbaked filling (called blind baking), line the pie crust with foil and pie weights (or dried beans).
+Another option is to prick it with a fork (this is called docking).

-- Bake in a preheated 375 F oven for 12 minutes for the lined pie crust, then remove the foil and weights and bake for 7 to 8 minutes longer until the crust is light golden brown in spots.
+- To blind bake the crust, bake it in a preheated 375 F oven for 12 minutes, then remove the foil and weights and bake for 7 to 8 minutes longer until the crust is light golden brown in spots.

 - For pricked pie crust, bake for 15 to 20 minutes, pricking again halfway through baking time if the crust starts to puff up.
 Cool completely and fill with desired fillings.